Meg 2: The Trench: Plot

 Five years after the events of the first film, Jonas Taylor has been involved in fighting environmental crimes while helping Mana One explore the Mariana Trench, where the Megalodon had been found.
-Following the death of Jonas' wife Suyin Zhang, he has been raising her teenage daughter Meiying alongside her uncle, Suyin's brother, Jiuming Zhang, who acquired his father's company and merged it with his own with financial backing from wealthy industrialist Hillary Driscoll.
+Following the death of Jonas' wife Suyin Zhang, he has been raising her teenage daughter Meiying alongside her uncle, Suyin's brother, Jiuming Zhang, who acquired his father's company with financial backing from wealthy industrialist Hillary Driscoll.
 Mana One has been studying an 80 ft female Meg called Haiqi who was discovered as a pup and trained by Jiuming in a reserve in Hainan.

 Jonas and Jiuming lead a routine submersible exploration to the Trench.
-Fellow Meg survivors DJ and Mac observe them from the Mana One.
+Fellow Meg survivors DJ and Mac observe them from Mana One.
 On the way down, the subs are pursued by Haiqi, who escaped captivity the previous night.
-The subs dive through the thermocline in an attempt to escape but Haiqi forces her way through it anyway.
-On the other side, the Mana One crews encounter two much larger Megs, a massive alpha male and a beta male, who mate with Haiqi.
+The subs dive through the thermocline in an attempt to escape but Haiqi forces her way down through it anyway.
+Down below, they encounter two much larger Megs, a massive alpha male and a beta male, who mate with Haiqi.
 Jiuming realizes that Haiqi had been acting strange because it is mating season; she was calling the other Megs to mate.
 Venturing further down, the team stumbles across an illegal oceanic mining operation captained by mercenary Montes, who has a vendetta against Jonas for his imprisonment some time before.
-Montes' crew was hired by the secretly corrupt Driscoll to use the Mana One's access to the Trench to mine rare-earth minerals that could earn them billions.
+Montes' crew was hired by the corrupt Driscoll to use Mana One's access to the Trench to mine rare-earth minerals that could earn them billions.
 Montes kills his crew in an explosion to cover up their activities, which causes a rupture in the Trench and grounds the team's ships.